Learning from Protein Structure with Geometric Vector Perceptrons: Related Work

 \section{Related Work}

-Current methods for learning from protein structure generally use one of three classes of structural representations, which we outline below.
-We also describe representative and state-of-the-art examples for MQA and CPD to set the stage for our experiments later.
+ML methods for learning from protein structure largely fall into one of three types, operating on \emph{sequential}, \emph{voxelized}, or \emph{graph-structured} representations of proteins.
+We briefly discuss each type and introduce state-of-the-art examples for MQA and CPD to set the stage for our experiments later.

-\paragraph{Sequential representation} One way of representing a protein structure is as a sequence of feature vectors, one for each amino acid, that can be input into a 1D convolutional network.
-These representations intrinsically encode neither geometric nor relational information and instead rely on hand-selected features to represent the 3D structural neighborhood of each amino acid.
-Such features can include contact-based features \citep{olechnovivc2017voromqa}, orientations or positions collectively projected to local coordinates \cite{karasikov2019smooth, wang2018computational}, and physics-inspired energy terms \citep{o2018spin2, uziela2017proq3d}.
-These methods were among the earliest developed for learning from structure, and a number of them (ProQ3D \citep{uziela2017proq3d}, VoroMQA \citep{olechnovivc2017voromqa}, SBROD \citep{karasikov2019smooth}) remain competitive in assessments of MQA.

-\paragraph{Graph-based representations} Graph-based methods represent amino acids or individual atoms as nodes and draw edges based on chemical bonds or spatial proximity, and are well-suited for complex relational reasoning \citep{battaglia2018relational}.
-These methods reduce the challenging task of representing the collective structural neighborhood of an amino acid to that of representing individual edges.
-The CPD method ProteinSolver \citep{strokach2020fast}, for example, uses pairwise Euclidean and sequence distance to represent edges.
-However, to encode more complex geometric information, a choice of scalar representation scheme is again necessary \textit{i.e.}, vector-valued features whose components are intrinsically linked need to be decomposed into individual scalars.
-For example, the MQA method ProteinGCN \citep{sanyal2020proteingcn} projects pairwise relative positions into local coordinates.
-The CPD method Structured Transformer \citep{ingraham2019generative} additionally uses a quaternion representation of pairwise relative orientations.

-\paragraph{Voxel-based representations} Many structural biology methods voxelize proteins or neighborhoods of amino acids into occupancy maps and then perform hierarchical 3D convolutions.
-These architectures circumvent the need for hand-picked representations of geometric information altogether and instead directly operate on approximate positions in 3D space.
-However, CNNs do not directly encode relational information within the structure.
-In addition, standard CNNs do not intrinsically account for the symmetries of the problem space.
-To address the latter, early methods, such as the MQA method 3DCNN \citep{derevyanko2018deep}, learned rotation invariance via data augmentation.
-More recent MQA methods such as Ornate \citep{pages2019protein} and many end-to-end CPD models \citep{anand2020protein, zhang2019prodconn} instead define voxels based on a local coordinate system.

-Voxel-based and graph-based architectures, catering to geometric and relational aspects of the problem domain, respectively, have complementary strengths and weaknesses.
-To address this, some recent work on small molecules aims to leverage geometric features in GNNs through voxelized convolutions at each graph node \citep{spurek2019geometric}, message transformation based on encoded angle information \citep{klicpera2020directional} or products with position vectors to account for vector features \citep{cho2019enhanced}.
-Our contribution is similar in spirit but more general and expressive in methodology.
-With the introduction of GVPs, we provide a conceptually simple augmentation of GNNs that allows for arbitrary scalar and vector features at all steps of graph propagation, and has the desired equivariance properties with respect to rotations of atomic structures in space.